Heart-Shaped Box (novel): Publication

 Hill received a great deal of attention with the publication of Heart-Shaped Box.
 Subterranean Press published the advance edition of 500 copies and they sold out within days, long before publication.
 The limited signed and numbered 200 copies and 15 lettered copies are sought after by Joe Hill book collectors.
 A second printing of the limited edition was announced by Subterranean Press on April 14, 2007, and released in May 2007.
 The second printing sold out within hours of being announced.
 Hill went on an international tour promoting his book which ended in April 2007.

-His previous book, 20th Century Ghosts, was only available through the UK publisher PS Publishing and was printed in very limited quantities (1,700 copies in total, 700 of which are signed).
+Reception

-Heart-Shaped Box peaked on The New York Times bestseller list at #8, and has been reviewed by the New York Times and Time magazine.

-Heart-Shaped Box won the 2007 Bram Stoker Award for Best First Novel.
+Heart-Shaped Box peaked on The New York Times bestseller list at #8, Heart-Shaped Box won the 2007 Bram Stoker Award for Best First Novel.
+It was reviewed by the New York Times and Time magazine, which praised its characterization and lack of sentimentality.

 Adaptations

 The film rights to Heart-Shaped Box were acquired by Warner Bros. in 2007 to be produced by Akiva Goldsman.
 Irish director Neil Jordan wrote the script and was slated to direct.
 The project stalled in development hell.